wroka/Getting-and-Cleaning-Data-Course-Project/Getting and Cleaning Data - CodeBook.md

 Variables defined below:

-### Definitions for TidyData Subject and Activity Variables
+### Definitions of TidyData Subject and Activity Variables

 * __subject__  -- Identifying Numbers 1 to 30, based upon the 30 subjects of the original experiment **(unit type integers)**.